influxdata/docs.influxdata.com-ARCHIVE/content/flux/v0.x/functions/built-in/transformations/window.md

 _**Data type:** Duration_

-### start
+### offset
-The start window time relative to the [`location`](/flux/v0.x/language/statements#location) offset.
+Offset is the duration by which to shift the window boundaries.
-It can be negative, indicating that the start goes backwards in time.
+It can be negative, indicating that the offset goes backwards in time.
-The default aligns the window boundaries with `now`.
+Defaults to 0, which will align window end boundaries with the `every` duration.

 _**Data type:** Duration_